vimalaraniA/study-of-basic-gates/README.md

 ```
 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: RANJANI A
+ Developed by: Vimala Rani A
-RegisterNumber: 212223230170
+RegisterNumber: 212223040240
  ```
 ![Screenshot (358)](https://github.com/user-attachments/assets/6d706532-5a13-4de3-8447-b23d839bf4a6)